 Port Types of PVLAN

 Promiscuous Port: This port type is able to send and receive frames from any other ports in the VLAN.
 It usually connects with a layer 3 switch, router, or other gateway devices.

-Community Port: Community port is also resided in a sub-VLAN and connects with a host.
-However, it can only chat with promiscuous ports and other community ports in the same sub-VLAN.
+Community Port: Similar to isolated ports, community ports are also part of a sub-VLAN and connect with hosts.
+However, they can communicate with both promiscuous ports and other community ports within the same sub-VLAN.

 VLAN Types of PVLAN

 Within a private VLAN, VLANs are accessible in three types:

 Primary VLAN: The primary VLAN, also known as the original VLAN, allows downstream frames to be transmitted from promiscuous ports to all host-connected ports within its sub-VLANs (secondary VLANs).